 The cod was huge

-Other marine fish you might expect to catch is halibut, catfish and haddock.
+Other marine fish you might catch include halibut, catfish, and haddock.

 Dinner was ready

 So keep your eyes peeled on the sea; you never know what you might spot!
-Also, notice the seabirds around the whale watching boat, you will see seagulls floating on the ocean, fulmars flying right by your face and the adorable puffins flapping their wings like crazy (ever so cute) or sitting idly on the ocean with their colourful beak.
+Also, notice the seabirds around the whale-watching boat, you will see seagulls floating on the ocean, fulmars flying right by your face, and the adorable puffins flapping their wings like crazy (ever so cute) or sitting idly on the sea with their colourful beak.

 I even spotted a seabird I have never seen before, the huge gannet - súla in Icelandic.